garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 <img width="971" alt="Screenshot 2024-07-07 at 11 03 20 AM" src="https://github.com/garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/assets/101013769/51884d90-d62f-44d8-87d9-70f839d2ac3a">

 ## Compute
-- Allows you to launch virtual machines (VM is an emulation of a physical computing using software)
+- Allows you to launch virtual machines (VM is an emulation of physical computing using software)
 - Many VMs can run on the same physical server
 - Highly configurable server
 - An Amazon Machine Image (AMI) is a predefined configuration for a VM